-- Display data showing how well a process is performing
+- The data shows how well a process is performing

-- Assess whether improved performance has been sustained
+- Run charts show whether improved performance has been sustained

-- Provides information on the value of the changes made.
+- They provide information on the value of the changes made.

 How to use run charts

-Run charts are line graphs where a measure is plotted over time, often with a median (the middle value of those plotted so that half are above and half are below) also shown.
+Run charts are line graphs where a measure is plotted over time, often with a median (the middle value of those plotted so that half are above and half are below).
 Changes made to a process are also often marked on the graph so that they can be connected with the impact on the process.

 Here’s an example: